Rafters enjoying the Blue River (Bill Linfield/Summit Daily)

 In this 16-minute “Ask a Practitioner” video, the Eagle River and Middle Colorado Watershed’s share their unique approaches to understanding their community’s preference on flow, uses and access.

 Colorado Parks and Wildlife collects vast amounts of fishery, habitat and angling data that can be requested through a formal process

 San Miguel River

 Montrose County acquired conditional water rights to the San Miguel River in southwest Colorado in hopes of building multiple new reservoirs.
-American Whitewater (AW) assessed the impact these conditional storage proposals would have on existing recreational opportunities.
+In Assessing Instream Flows that Support Whitewater Recreation in the San Miguel River Basin, American Whitewater (AW) assesses the impact these conditional storage proposals would have on existing recreational opportunities.
 Using flow ranges that AW defined through a previous study and historic hydrologic data, AW determined the number of boatable days (days throughout the year when flows are above minimum and below maximum acceptable levels) in dry, dry average, wet average, and wet years.
 Montrose County supplied simulated daily depletions associated with three project alternatives and AW used these simulated depletions to recalculate the number of days when boatable flows would have been available with these reduced flows.

 North Fork of the Gunnison

 As part of its Environmental and Recreation Needs Assessment, the Western Slope Conservation Center assessed the current state of recreation infrastructure, activities, and opportunities.
 This information was gathered through interviews with riverfront landowners, river recreationalists, and other river stakeholders.
 For each river reach, conclusions and recommendations were developed and prioritized.